 3. How does the creative advertising work?

 The best advertising should draw ATTENTION, be about the BRAND, COMMUNICATE the main message and STICK in the consumers head long beyond the ad.

 - Attention: You have to get noticed in a crowded world of advertising.
-Consumers see 6000 ads per day, and will likely only engage in a few.
+Consumers see 7,000 brand messages per day, and will likely only engage in a few.
 If your brand doesn’t draw attention naturally, then you’ll have to force it into the limelight.

 - Communication: Tapping into the truths of the consumer and the brand, helps you to tell the brand’s life story.
 Keep your story easy to understand.
 Communication is not just about what you say, but how you say it—because that says just as much.

 - Stickiness: Sticky ads help to build a consistent brand/consumer experience over time.
 In the end, brands are really about “consistency” of the promise you want to own.
 Brands have existed in the minds of the consumer.

 In the reality of advertising, not every ad execution will be able to do all four of the ABC’S. When I’m in the creative room, I try to think about which of the two ABC’S are the most critical to my strategy.
 If it is a new product, I want all four, but I have to have: Attention and Communication.
 If the brand is in a competitive battle I have to have Brand and Communication.
 If the brand is a leader and beloved, I need to make sure the advertising is about the Brand and that it Sticks.